Get

 6. It Reminds Your Cat of Grooming

-While we can’t say exactly how it feels when we pet a cat, most feel that it is similar to the sensations they feel when they are grooming themselves or are getting allogroomed.
+While we can’t say exactly how it feels when we pet a cat, we may be able to assume that it is similar to the sensations they feel when they are grooming themselves or are getting allogroomed.
 In case you haven’t noticed, some cats get going during a grooming session, especially when they are trying to get to their backside.
-When you give them a pat or gentle slap on the bottom or even pet them, they could be reminded of how good grooming feels.
-Allogrooming between two cats is a special bonding behavior only reserved for those individuals who enjoy each other’s company.
+When you give them a pat or a gentle slap on the bottom or even pet them, they could be reminded of how good grooming feels.
+Allogrooming between two cats is a special bonding behavior reserved for those individuals who enjoy each other’s company and for those establishing a social hierarchy.

 7. It May Remind Them of Maternal Care

 Kittens learn everything from their mothers.
 As a mother cat tends to her young, she does everything for them.
-She grooms them, licks them to initiate elimination, helps them learn to eat, and even corrects them when necessary.
+She grooms them, licks them to initiate elimination, helps them learn to hunt, and even corrects them when necessary.
 If you’ve watched a momma cat with her kittens, you’ve seen that she isn’t exactly gentle.
 The grooming and licks she provides are a bit rough.
 You must also think about how rough a cat’s tongue is anyway.
-Even with older cats, it’s possible that when you slap their bottom, they remember how their mothers cared for them when they were young.
-It could even help them bond with you as they feel that you’ll now be the one caring for them.
+This type of bonding behavior may be similar to you providing gentle pats on your cat’s bottom.

 divider cats oct 2024